jmagallones/Final-RGDY-Project/content/docs/imaging/expect-as-patient.md

 ## Do I Have to Change My Clothes?

-Before undergoing the examination you, the patient, should remove all artefacts such as jewellery, bras, and belts.
+Before undergoing the examination, you, the patient, should remove all artefacts such as jewellery, bras, and belts.
 You will be given a hospital gown and asked to change into it.

 ## Do I Have to Sign Any Forms?